CWolfs/MissionControl-Site/docs/contract-builder/setup.md

 ## (Optional) Add an Encounter Ruleset for your contract type

-This step is optional.
+This step is optional, however, with some special conditions.

+### If you don't want to use Random Spawns & Additional Lances

 If you're not using [random spawns](../features/random-spawns) or [additional lances](../features/additional-lances) then you won't need to create this.

+### If you want to use Random Spawns & Additional Lances, but don't want to create an Encounter Ruleset

+If you do not want to create an Encounter Ruleset and still want Random Spawns or Additional Lances to work you **must** following the following convention:

+- Name your Player spawner `Spawner_PlayerLance`
+- Name your main opposing force spawner `Lance_Enemy_OpposingForce`

+### If you're willing to create an Encounter Ruleset for more control

 As described in the [encounter rulesets](../features/encounter-rulesets.md) section, you can submit an `EncounterRuleset` to Mission Control to better control the features of Mission Control with your contract type.